blaenk/site/input/notes/cpp.markdown

 ## Algorithms

-There are a couple of conventions that algorithms follow:
+There are a couple of conventions that STL algorithms follow:

 * most algorithms take at least one iterator range specifying the range of operation, where the range is exclusive on its end-point, i.e. [begin, end).